anannyapm/Taskido--To-Do-App/README.md

 # todoapp
-This To Do App is created using flutter and SQFLITE as database.
+This Taskido App is created using flutter and SQFLITE as database.

 Provider is used for state management.